MicrosoftDocs/ai-builder/ai-builder-docs/prompts-overview.md

 # Overview of prompts

-This article explains prompt engineering and other key concepts to help you create powerful applications that can generate text from an input (prompt).
+This article explains prompts and prompt engineering as key concepts to help you create powerful generative AI capabilities that can be leveraged across Power Platform.

 A prompt is a natural language instruction that tells a large language model (LLM) to perform a task.
 The process is also known as *instruction tuning*.
 The model follows the prompt to determine the structure and content of the text it needs to generate.
 Prompt engineering is the process of creating and refining the prompt used by the model.

-AI Builder provides a prompt builder that allows makers to write, test, save, and use prompts to generate text.
+AI Builder provides a prompt building user experience that allows makers to build, test and save resuable prompts.

 > [!IMPORTANT]
-> - AI Builder prompts are running on GPT-3.5 Turbo model powered by [Azure OpenAI Service](/azure/ai-services/openai/whats-new).
+> - AI Builder prompts use GPT-3.5-Turbo or GPT-4 models powered by [Azure OpenAI Service](/azure/ai-services/openai/whats-new).
 > - This capability is [limited to some regions](availability-region.md#prompts).
 > - This capability might be subject to usage limits or capacity throttling.

 ## Prerequisites

 - You have a basic understanding of how to write prompts.
+Refer to aka.ms/promptguide to learm more.
 - Your environment is in the list of [available regions](availability-region.md).
 - You have a Power Apps or Power Automate license.
 - A Microsoft Dataverse database is installed on the environment.